AIG call volume above normal and directionally bullish

-Bullish option flow detected in AIG (AIG) with 5,267 calls trading, 2x expected, and implied vol increasing over 1 point to 31.36%.
-11/1 weekly 78 calls and Nov-24 76 puts are the most active options, with total volume in those strikes near 3,800 contracts.
-The Put/Call Ratio is 0.50.
+Bullish option flow detected in AIG (AIG) with 2,880 calls trading, 1.2x expected, and implied vol increasing almost 2 points to 32.58%.
+11/1 weekly 78 calls and 11/1 weekly 77 puts are the most active options, with total volume in those strikes near 2,900 contracts.
+The Put/Call Ratio is 0.39.
 Earnings are expected on November 4th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>